apache/spark/docs/ml-features.md

 numeric or categorical features.
 Behavior and handling of column data types is as follows:

 - Numeric columns: For numeric features, the hash value of the column name is used to map the feature value to its index in the feature vector.
-Numeric features are never treated as categorical, even when they are integers.
-You must explicitly convert numeric columns containing categorical features to strings first.
+By default, numeric features are not treated as categorical (even when they are integers).
+To treat them as categorical, specify the relevant columns using the `categoricalCols` parameter.
 - String columns: For categorical features, the hash value of the string "column_name=value" is used to map to the vector index, with an indicator value of `1.0`.
 Thus, categorical features are "one-hot" encoded (similarly to using [OneHotEncoder](ml-features.html#onehotencoder) with